neo4j-field/gsummit2024/README.md

 All the queries are intended to be run in the Neo4j Browser query window.
 Please Copy & Paste them to execute them.

-You might find the [Cypher Cheat Sheet](https://neo4j.com/docs/cypher-cheat-sheet/current/) useful when following along, especially if you want to write your own queries, but it is not necessary for following along below.
+You might find the [Cypher Cheat Sheet](https://neo4j.com/docs/cypher-cheat-sheet/current/) useful, especially if you want to write your own queries, but it is not necessary for following the queries below.

 ---
 ## Simple Queries